 Loft insulation is a protective barrier of material which usually lies within the joists of the roof of your loft, joists in the loft floor, or both.
 The material allows air to flow through it slowly, so you retain heat in winter and cool air in summer.

-If your loft is poorly insulated, you could be wasting lots of energy.
+If your loft is poorly insulated, you’re likely wasting lots of energy.
 You could be losing up to a quarter of the heat circulating in your home if you don’t insulate your loft – you may notice a few pigeons basking in the warmth as it rises through the house!

-Installing insulation in your loft is a practical way of making your home cosier, and loft insulation lasts for around forty years, so the savings will outweigh the cost.
+Installing insulation in your loft is a practical way of making your home cosier, and loft insulation will last for around forty years, so the savings will outweigh the cost.